-WADA encourages all ADOs and SCAs to adopt these guidelines to the best of their ability based on their available resources and the situation in the relevant country.
+WADA encourages all ADOs and Sample Collection Agencies to adopt these guidelines to the best of their ability based on their available resources, the situation in the relevant country, and/or settings developed by another ADO.
 Such guidelines should remain in place until national health authorities advise otherwise.
-As the pandemic changes and evolves, WADA will monitor the situation very closely based on expert information from the World Health Organization and from other reliable sources.
+As the pandemic changes and evolves, WADA will monitor the situation very closely based on expert information from the WHO and from other reliable sources.
 WADA will continue to engage with the anti-doping community and revise/update these guidelines as required.